3 Ways a Donor Advised Fund Can Help You Give Strategically Before Year-End

 As the year comes to a close, many people start thinking about how to give back in ways that are both meaningful and strategic.
 A donor advised fund (DAF) at One Valley Community Foundation can help you do both.
 It offers a simple way to make a charitable contribution now, receive an immediate tax deduction, and take your time deciding which causes to support.

-Working with One Valley keeps your generosity rooted in Gallatin County, where your gifts strengthen the nonprofits, people, and places that make this community thrive.
+Opening a fund with One Valley keeps your generosity rooted in Gallatin County, where your gifts strengthen the nonprofits, people, and places that make this community thrive.

 Here are three smart ways a DAF can help you make the most of your year-end giving.